 Size and Weight Comparison

-Size of a lens is an important deciding factor when comparing two lenses.7artisans 50mm F1.1 is the longer of the two lenses at 49mm.
-The Voigtlander 40mm F1.4 Nokton Classic with a length of 30mm is 19mm shorter.
-Besides being longer, the 7artisans 50mm F1.1 also has a larger diameter of 60mm compared to Voigtlander 40mm F1.4 Nokton Classic's 55mm diameter.
+The size of a lens is a crucial factor to consider when comparing two lenses.
+7artisans 50mm F1.1 is the longer of the two lenses at 49mm.
+The Voigtlander 40mm F1.4 Nokton Classic with a length of 30mm, is 19mm shorter.
+Besides being longer, the 7artisans 50mm F1.1 also has a larger diameter of 60mm compared to the Voigtlander 40mm F1.4 Nokton Classic's 55mm diameter.

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Voigtlander 40mm F1.4 Nokton Classic weighs 175g, 56% (225g) lighter than the 7artisans 50mm F1.1's weight of 400g.

 Lens Mounts

-Both 7artisans 50mm F1.1 and Voigtlander 40mm F1.4 Nokton Classic has the same Leica M lens mount.
-Some of the latest released cameras that are compatible with the Leica M lenses are Leica M11, Leica M10 and Leica M Typ 262.
+Both the 7artisans 50mm F1.1 and the Voigtlander 40mm F1.4 Nokton Classic has the same Leica M lens mount.
+Some of the latest released cameras that are compatible with the Leica M lenses are Leica M11 Monochrome, Leica M11 and Leica M10.

 Focal Range